 Now that the advanced party planning is out of the way, you’re ready to get into the fun details of the graduation party planning!
 This is the exciting part where you get really creative!

 For the perfect graduation party, you’ll want to deck out the yard or party venue with lots of great decorations.
-Plan your graduation party decorations around your theme (for my daughter’s graduation, we did a daisy theme, which matched her school colors).
+Plan your graduation party decorations around your theme.
 Pick up all your glassware, plates, napkins, and utensils to go along with the graduation party colors.

 This is a great time to pick up thank you notecards to send out after the graduation party.
 You may want to schedule post-party cleaning help as well—especially if you have houseguests coming from out-of-town.
 Plan your outfit for the graduation ceremony and the party, in case you need to shop for something to wear.